 But the effects of an increase to federal minimum wage may not impact your business as dramatically as you might think.
 In fact, some supporters say this will increase consumer spending and could increase your sales.

-For tips on how to cope with a federal minimum wage increase read: What a Minimum Wage Hike Could Mean for Your Business.
+For tips on how to cope with a federal minimum wage increase read: 5 compliance mistakes you may not know you’re making.

 3. Changes in marijuana laws

 This year, several states legalized the use and distribution of marijuana.
 This has many employers won-dering how this will affect their workplace.